 Navigate to the required Crate

+In the right-hand panel, Click on the Data Creators pull-down.
+This will display the list of Data Creators selected for this Crate.

 Enter firstname, or lastname, or firstname and last name into the search box and click the search symbol.
 The search results will appear on screen below search box

 From the search results, Click on the symbol next to the name of the Data Creator to be associated with the Crate.